IELTS Writing Task 2 Sample 30 - In many countries children are engaged in some kind of paid work

 So why go to school and university if your parents can’t afford it?
 In my belief, it's less expensive and more effective to learn this craft works from the young age by going to learn and work practically, and that, of course, will give him valuable experience.
 On the other hand, working from the early age teaches people to become more responsible and practical.
 We might go against the idea of child labour in first world country but the scenarios in a third world country are completely different.
 In those countries, there are thousands of families where children are the primary earner.
 The country can’t ensure the education and living of these families and hence they do not have the right to abolish the early childhood working trends.

-However, I am not with the idea of children's work in all the circumstances, but in certain situations as I have illustrated.
+In conclusion, I am not with the idea of children's work in all the circumstances, but in certain situations as I have illustrated.
 If the child is looking forward to having a good profession in a large organisation, I don't think that going to early work is a good idea.

 I personally think, engaging children in some sorts of paid works is always open for debate.
 This is a topical question nowadays.
 Both education and job are essential for children in which successful job is obtained through the quality of education.
 “Children engaged in some kinds of paid works” is similar to a coin which has two sides.